Remote graphical access on Nymph

 echo $LC_PORT >/tmp/fi-nymfe-vnc-port

-The Nymfe machines are only accessible from the FI network, so you will need to log in via Aisu.
-We will connect via SSH, turn on compression, and create a tunnel.
-You will need to enter the password twice (unless you are using an SSH key), and you will also need to confirm the SSH key the first time you connect.
+Nymfe machines are only accessible from the FI network, so you need to log in via Aisu.
+Connect via SSH, turn on compression and create a tunnel.
+You'll need to enter the password twice (unless you're using an SSH key), and you'll also need to confirm the SSH keys the first time you connect.

-Alternatively, you can use a faculty VPN- then there is no need to use jump host when logging in via SSH.
+The goal of this point is to securely access the VNC port of Nymfe on the local machine.
+Alternatively, you can use a faculty VPN- then there is no need to use a jump host when logging in via SSH.

 -